 “Beyond the age of information is the age of choices.”

-Here’s to the birthday of Charles Eames — legendary furniture designer, deft universe-explainer, celebrated champion of design as a force of culture, creative genius of uncommon sincerity, honesty, conviction, affection, imagination, and humor” — is one of the most celebrated creative icons of the past century.
+Charles Eames (June 17, 1907–August 21, 1978) — legendary furniture designer, deft universe-explainer, celebrated champion of design as a force of culture, creative genius of uncommon “sincerity, honesty, conviction, affection, imagination, and humor” — is one of the most celebrated creative icons of the past century.

-100 Quotes by Charles Eames is a tiny gem of a book, originally published in 2007, full of exactly what it says on the tin.
+100 Quotes by Charles Eames (public library) is a tiny gem of a book, originally published for Eames’s centennial in 2007, full of exactly what it says on the tin.
 Each of the 100 pearls of Eames wisdom, culled from his articles, books, films, interviews, lectures, notes, and office files, appears in 7 languages — English, Complex Chinese, Simplified Chinese, Japanese, Hindi, Brazilian, Portuguese, and Spanish.
 A beautiful, minimalist cover with debossed typography adds a layer of joy to holding and touching the micro-tome.

 Here are 15 of my favorite quotes.

 Eventually everything connects — people, ideas, objects… the quality of the connections is the key to quality per se.

 Most people aren’t trained to want to face the process of re-understanding a subject they already know.
 One must obtain not just literacy, but deep involvement and re-understanding.